exakat/exakat-docs/Reference/Rules/Namespaces/AliasConfusion.rst

 	:og:description: An alias is used for a class that doesn't belong to the current namespace, while there is such a class :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Possible Alias Confusion.html
 	:og:locale: en
-An alias is used for a class that doesn't belong to the current namespace, while there is such a class.
+.. raw:: html	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Namespaces\/AliasConfusion.html","url":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Namespaces\/AliasConfusion.html","name":"Possible Alias Confusion","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 10 Jan 2025 09:46:18 +0000","dateModified":"Fri, 10 Jan 2025 09:46:18 +0000","description":"An alias is used for a class that doesn't belong to the current namespace, while there is such a class","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/exakat.readthedocs.io\/en\/latest\/Possible Alias Confusion.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>An alias is used for a class that doesn't belong to the current namespace, while there is such a class.
 This also applies to traits and interfaces.

 When no alias is used, PHP will search for a class in the local space.
 Since classes, traits and interfaces are usually stored one per file, it is a valid syntax to create an alias, even if this alias name is the name of a class in the same namespace.